The Dual PC Algorithm and the Role of Gaussianity for Structure Learning of Bayesian Networks

-The second phase of the PC algorithm transforms the skeleton resulting from the first phase into a CPDAG by directing certain edges.
-Every time it deletes an edge in the first phase, the algorithm also saves the conditioning set $S$ where it could not reject independence of the two variables.
-Such a set takes the name of separating set and it helps identifying potential v-structures in the second phase.
+The second phase of the PC algorithm transforms the skeleton from the first phase into a CPDAG by directing as many edges as possible.
+Every time it deletes an edge in the first phase, the algorithm also saves the conditioning set $S$, for which it could not reject the independence of the two variables.
+Such a set constitutes a separating set and helps identify potential v-structures in the second phase.
 For every triple of adjacent variables in the skeleton $X \,\textrm{---}\, Z \,\textrm{---}\, Y$ where $X$ and $Y$ are non-adjacent, the algorithm orients the triple as $X \longrightarrow Z \longleftarrow Y$ if $Z$ does not belong to the separating set of $X$ and $Y$.
-The result is a partially directed graph, where it is still possible to determine the direction of certain edges which would otherwise lead to conflicts with the existing v-structures \citep{meek}.
+The result is a partially directed graph, where we can still determine the direction of some edges to avoid conflicts with the existing v-structures \citep{meek}.

-Under the special case of jointly Gaussian data, and as long as the faithfulness and causal sufficiency assumptions hold, the PC algorithm enjoys interesting consistency properties even for asymptotically limited data for sparse graphs, and we refer to \citep{consistent} for further details and useful pseudo-code.
-In general, as the sample size goes to infinity it produces the correct CPDAG.
-The running time of the PC algorithm is, however, worst-case exponential in the number of variables, but for sparse graphs it can execute in polynomial time \citep{robust}.
-Despite being one of the most popular structure learning algorithms due to its consistency guarantees and relatively simple implementation, the PC algorithm is inefficient when applied to high-dimensional datasets such as gene expression data \citep{pcore}.
-As a result, several methods have appeared aiming to improve the efficiency of the algorithm \citep{scalable, reducedpc}.
+Under the case of jointly Gaussian data, and as long as the faithfulness and causal sufficiency assumptions hold, the PC algorithm enjoys interesting consistency properties even for asymptotically limited data for sparse graphs, and we refer to \citep{consistent} for further details and pseudo-code.
+As the sample size goes to infinity, it produces the correct CPDAG.
+The running time of the PC algorithm is, however, worst-case exponential in the number of variables, though it can execute in polynomial time for sparse graphs \citep{robust}.
+Despite being one of the most common structure learning algorithms due to its consistency guarantees and relatively simple implementation, the PC algorithm is inefficient when applied to high-dimensional datasets such as gene expression data \citep{pcore}.
+As a result, several methods aim to improve the efficiency of the algorithm \citep{scalable, reducedpc}.
 However, they either learn local modules of the structures instead of producing an entire CPDAG, thus compromising the structural accuracy, or rely on additional assumptions concerning the DAG structure to ensure consistency.